tatsushid/go-prettytable/README.md

 柿     |    2
 ```

 For more detail, please see [godoc][godoc].
-If you search MySQL like table
+If you search for MySQL like table
 output library, I think [go-texttable][go-texttable] suits your needs.

 ## License